mahsankhaan/app-modernization-using-IBM-toolchain/README.md

 ### Step 6.
 Enable toolchain service in our application for continuous integration & delivery

-1. Select __Overview__
+1. Select __Overview__ under our CF service
 2. In Continuous delivery section select __Enable__ button.

 ![GitHub Logo](images/7.png)

-3. Now you will see Continuous Delivery Toolchain page.
+3. There will be Continuous Delivery Toolchain page.

 ![GitHub Logo](images/8.png)

 4. In Git repos section insert Source repository URL:
+__NOTE: Please use the repo that you fork on [step 2]() or else you can't trigger the change__

 [https://github.com/mahsankhaan/app-modernization-using-toolchain.git](https://github.com/mahsankhaan/app-modernization-using-toolchain.git)